sullivantuft/KOR-Website/README.md

 The site is automatically deployed to production when changes are pushed to the main branch via GitHub Actions.

-Last deployment test: 2025-08-05 21:55 - SSH authentication fixed
+Last deployment test: 2025-08-05 22:09 - Base64 SSH key encoding implemented